gakrugs23/credit-risk-classification/Starter_Code/report-template.md

-# Module 12 Report Template
+# Module 20 Report Template

 ## Overview of the Analysis

 In this section, describe the analysis you completed for the machine learning models used in this Challenge.
-This might include:

-* Explain the purpose of the analysis.
-* Explain what financial information the data was on, and what you needed to predict.
-* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
-* Describe the stages of the machine learning process you went through as part of this analysis.
-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any other algorithms).
+The purpose of this analysus was to use a mode prediction of credit risk by training the model using data from previous loans.
+The information we had was loan size, interest rate, borrower income, debt-to-income ratio, number of accounts, derogatory marks, total debt and loan status.
+What we were looking atfor was if the loan was "healthy" or if it is high risk of defaulting.
+We first need to make sure the data is split into training groups and testing groups.
+75% of that will be used to train and the additional 25% is used to make predictions and test the accuracy.
+We will use Logistic Regression.

 ## Results

 Using bulleted lists, describe the accuracy scores and the precision and recall scores of all machine learning models.

 * Machine Learning Model 1:
-    * Description of Model 1 Accuracy, Precision, and Recall scores.
+    * When predicting healthy loans, there was a 99% precision and 100% recall.
+    * When predicting high risk loans, there was a 91% precision and 85% recall.
+    * Overall accuracy score was 99%

 ## Summary

 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 For example:

-* Which one seems to perform best?
-How do you know it performs best?
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )
+* If the company is looking to predict which loans may be at high risk, I would recommend this model.
+It does a good job of doing exactly that.

 If you do not recommend any of the models, please justify your reasoning.